bablokb/pi-boot-switch/README.md

   - copy your root-partition from the SD-card to SD-card.
   - copy your root-partition from the SD-card to the usb device.
+  - copy your root-partition from and to directories
   - copy your boot-partition from the SD-card to the usb device.
   - switch between multiple systems (a sort of bootmanager).
   - install new images directly to a target-partition.